 - 1 box white cake mix

-- 1 cup milk
+- 1 cup whole milk

-- 1/2 cup unsalted butter, softened
+- ½ cup unsalted butter softened

 - 3 large eggs

-- 16 oz frozen whipped topping, thawed
+- 16 ounce frozen whipped topping thawed

-- 2 cup shredded sweetened coconut
+- 2 cups shredded sweetened coconut toasted optional

 - In a large mixing bowl, beat cake mix with milk, butter and eggs on low speed until moistened.
 Beat for 2-3 minutes on medium speed until well blended, scraping down the sides of the bowl as necessary.